Delta Reserve credit card review: Up to 100,000 miles, airport lounge access and tons of travel perks

 Is the Amex Delta Reserve Credit Card worth it?

 The Amex Delta Reserve comes with a rather hefty annual fee of $450 a year ($550 if application is received on or after January 30, 2020 (See rates and fees).
-Additionally, the annual fee isn’t waived for the first year like some other cards (See Rates & Fees).
+Additionally, the annual fee isn’t waived for the first year like some other cards.
 However, the Delta Reserve card annual fee is worth it even if all you do is earn the welcome bonus in the first year.

 With complimentary Delta SkyClub airport lounge access, priority boarding, an annual companion certificate and many other benefits, the Delta Reserve credit card from American Express annual fee is easy to justify for frequent Delta travelers.